MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-extension-types-and-scope.md

 ### How to install

-From the **Extension Management** page in Business Central, you must upload the .app file.
+From the **Extension Management** page in [!INCLUDE[prod_short](../includes/prod_short.md)], you must upload the .app file.
 For more information, see [Installing and Uninstalling Extensions in Business Central](/dynamics365/business-central/ui-extensions-install-uninstall). <!-- publishing a pte is different on-prem -->

 ### Behavior on upgrade